rpams/Neural_network/README.md

 # Feed Forward Neural Network

-Implement a bit like a keras library.
+Implemented a bit like a keras library.

-Only for machine learning
+For machine learning

 ### Test
 run.py file is an implementation to resolve xor.